Jairus313/streamlit_crash_course/README.md

 <a  id="media"></a>
 ### Media

 Streamlit also allows us to add-in media files like images, audios and videos.
-And the best part about it is that you don't necessarily need to have media file stored in your system you can add the media files via link also.
+And the best part about it is that you don't necessarily need to have the media file stored inside your system but you can just add in the media files via url also.

 Syntax:
 ```sh